-Illicit drug use is a punishable offense in today’s military, leading to discharge and sometimes criminal charges.
-It is thought that because of these harsh consequences and random drug tests, active duty military personnel typically stay away from these drugs.
-That being said, however, soldiers are not immune to the allure of these drugs.
+Illicit drug use is a punishable offense in today’s military, leading to discharge and sometimes, criminal charges.
+Due to harsh consequences and random drug tests, active duty military personnel typically stay away from these drugs.
+Soldiers, however, are not immune to the allure of drugs.

-As previously mentioned, alcohol and prescription painkillers are much more common in today’s military ranks than any other drug.
-A survey of soldiers deployed to Iraq indicated that 12 to 15 percent tested positive for alcohol problems.
-Soldiers on active duty cite boredom, along with depression, anxiety, and an attempt to self-medicate or cope with the stress as reasons for drinking heavily.
-Similarly, with 3.8 million service members being prescribed pain medication, it is no surprise that so many military personnel have become dependent and turn towards abusing these opioid narcotics.
+Today alcohol and prescription pain relievers are more common in today’s military ranks than any other drug.
+A survey of soldiers deployed to Iraq indicated that 12 to 15 percent tested positive for alcohol problems.6 Soldiers on active duty cite boredom, along with depression, anxiety, and an attempt to self-medicate or cope with stress as reasons for drinking heavily.
+Similarly, with 3.8 million service members using prescribed pain medication, it’s no surprise that military personnel report opioid dependence.7

 Veterans and Drug Usage

-Military personnel have a high risk of turning to substance abuse after leaving the military and combat as well.
-A general at Ft.
-Drum in New York estimated that 20 percent of combat veterans turned to drugs or heavy drinking upon their return.
-These soldiers are trained to be tough and may have a hard time coping with psychological pain, making drugs and alcohol seem like an appealing outlet.
-Even more disturbing is that most of these veterans will go untreated, with less than one-tenth of those reporting problems with alcohol even being referred for treatment.
+Military personnel are at risk of using substances after leaving the military and combat as well.
+One general estimated 20 percent of combat veterans turned to drugs or heavy drinking upon their return.
+These soldiers are trained to be tough and have a hard time coping with psychological pain, making drugs and alcohol seem like an appealing outlet.
+Even more disturbing is that most of these veterans go untreated, with less than one-tenth reporting problems with alcohol and even being referred for treatment.8

 PTSD and Drug Abuse

-One such mental health disorder is PTSD, or post-traumatic stress disorder, which is brought on by stressful events or trauma and often the overwhelming aftereffects of combat situations.
-Another issue combat soldiers run into is traumatic brain injury (TBI).
-This occurs when someone receives a jolt or blow to the head that impairs normal brain function, and this can happen when soldiers are near explosions.
+A common mental health disorder for active duty military and veterans is PTSD, or post-traumatic stress disorder.Stressful events, trauma or the overwhelming aftereffects of combat situations lead to PTSD development.
+Another issue for soldiers is traumatic brain injury (TBI).
+Brain injuries occur when someone receives a jolt or blow to the head that impairs normal brain function, such as when soldiers are near explosions.
 Many who suffer from PTSD also suffer from TBI.

-A large percentage of military veterans suffer from PTSD.
-According to the United States Department of Veteran Affairs, the numbers of those reported for treatment are as high as:
+According to the United States Department of Veteran Affairs, the numbers of those reporting for PTSD treatment are as high as:

 - 31 percent of Vietnam veterans